openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ##### Application Manager

-The application manager ensures progress through the process, helps project understand the work to be completed to move though the application process.
+The application manager ensures progress through the process, helps the project understand the work to be completed and to move though the application process.
 Typically the application manager will be one of the Foundation staff members.

 ##### Application Champion